 Basically every decision they make dealing with A. Let's not tell the police about being stalked.
 Oh, look, they now have a video that could be evidence in a murder case, let's not make copies when they know A's been breaking into their homes and stealing their stuff.

-All of them have taken another level in season 3, but Hanna has to take the cake at the moment.
+All of them have taken another level in season 3, but Hanna has to take the cake.
 She's already a suspect in Maya's death.
 Naturally, she then proceeds to cut herself with Maya's knife and get her blood all over a bag of Maya's things.

 Prison Break: Veronica Donovan spends the first season being too dumb to live, culminating in walking alone straight into the house where the Vice President's secretly-alive brother is being held captive and ignoring him when he warns her not to use her cell phone.
 This doesn't end well.

 The Red Green Show: Most of the cast suffers from this trope to some extent, but by far the best example is Bill.
 Whether it's pouring gasoline into a go-cart while the engine is still running, using his finger to test the sharpness of an axe, carrying chainsaws around in his coveralls, attempting to pole-vault off the roof of a moving vehicle, or sitting on a beanbag chair filled with propane and using a lit match to blow himself into the air to catch something that had drifted off into the sky, it's a miracle that Bill is not only still alive, but has all his limbs still intact.